Our luxury experience at the Taj Kumarakom Hotel in Kerala, India was a resort stay we’ll never forget.

 We were warmly greeted, by half a dozen staff, and handed face towels and coconut water as we checked in.
 With the paperwork sorted, we were led through the immaculate grounds to our room in a long, lake-side bungalow.

 Our room was beautiful, with a cathedral ceiling and rich mahogany crossbeams and the huge, plush bed looked inviting.
 Our first need, however, was food.
 We hadn’t eaten since our panicked breakfast, and it was now dark.
-The room-serviced menu beckoned.
+The room-service menu beckoned.

 An hour later we were wrapped in bathrobes and enjoying two of the most delicious curries we had in India.
 We felt so extremely lucky to have an extra night here.
 If our plans hadn’t fallen through, we’d be trying to sleep on a train right now.